Friday 28 June 2024

 I was extremely sorry to learn of the death, on 25 May, of my friend Peter Lewis, after a long and difficult illness.
 I first met Peter and his wife Margaret on my very first crime writing event - the inaugural lunch of the northern chapter of the CWA at Boroughbridge, back in 1987; also in attendance were such great names as Reg Hill, Bob Barnard, and Peter Walker.
 We all became good friends.

 Peter was an academic who wrote two major literary biographies.
-The first, about John Le Carre, won an Edgar in 1986.
+The first, about John Le Carre, was awarded an Edgar by the Mystery Writers of America in 1986.
 The second, about Eric Ambler, was published in 1990 and Peter wrote a guest post for this blog almost a decade ago about the revised edition.
 He dabbled in crime writing himself, and I included a couple of his stories in Northern Blood anthologies - the second of which was published by Flambard Press, the small press which he and Margaret (herself the author of two excellent books about notable crime writers, Ngaio Marsh and Ellis Peters) set up.

 Flambard also published the UK edition of my novel Dancing for the Hangman.
 I was very grateful for the enthusiasm that Peter and Margaret showed for the book and I still have in our hall the lovely framed artwork they commissioned for the cover.
 The book didn't make any of us a fortune, but I'm still proud of it.